English 252 Introduction to Creative Writing

 Portfolio B: 3pm, Tuesday 10th June

 Each portfolio must include TWO works, one from each genre.
-Portfolio 1 will include Poetry and Multimedia.
-Portfolio 2 will include Creative Non-fiction and Short Fiction.

 Word count: 2500 words per portfolio.